 #1 – Walk down the Period Village scene

 This was the first thing we did as we headed down the hill in an attempt to get on a tram.
 We were all very impressed.
 It was just lovely.
 There was a stunning Red Lion pub which came from Stoke and was rebuilt brick by brick.
 The façade of the Derby Assembly rooms came to them after a fire.
 Plus there’s an authentic Tea-room, sweet shop and more.
-There’s lovely places to sit, proper police boxes, gorgeous street lamps, plus much more to find.
+There are lovely places to sit, proper police boxes, gorgeous street lamps, plus much more to find.

 #2 – Have a look in the Eagle Press